-For nearly 75 years, KUB has provided a safe, reliable, and abundant supply of drinking water to help our community grow and thrive.
-We are proud of our history of service and our excellent water quality record, and we work hard every day to continue that tradition.
+Since 1939, customers have counted on KUB for safe, reliable, and high-quality drinking water.
+We are proud of our history of service and our excellent water quality record, and we are committed to maintaining it.

-To help ensure your water is safe, KUB's modern Water Quality Laboratory annually performs about 100,000 tests-many more than required.
-We also check for over 150 contaminants to help protect our drinking water and waterways.
+KUB's state-of-the-art Water Quality Laboratory performs about 100,000 tests annually-many more than required by law-to ensure your water is safe.
+And we check for over 150 contaminants to help protect our drinking water and waterways.

-While we focus on water quality, we can't forget the more than 1,400 miles of pipe and dozens of pump stations and storage facilities that help deliver water to our community.
-As other water systems nationwide struggle to replace aging infrastructure, KUB is successfully renewing our system under Century II, our system replacement and maintenance program.
+To meet our obligation to the future and maintain our excellent water quality record, KUB is focusing on renewing the more than 1,400 miles of pipe and dozens of pump stations and storage facilities that help deliver water to our community.
+Aging infrastructure is an issue for utilities across the nation, and KUB has successfully accelerated our rate of replacement for older pipes under Century II, our system replacement and maintenance program.
 KUB replaces 1 percent of our water system per year with pipe that has an average life of 100 years, which keeps us on a sustainable cycle.

-Replacement projects are

-expensive, but the investment in our community's health and future is worth it.
-And KUB's water is still a great value at one-half cent per gallon.
+Replacement projects are expensive, but the investment in our community's health and future is worth it.
+And KUB's water is still a great value at about one-half cent of great value at about one-half cent per gallon.

 I hope you find this Water Quality Report useful.
-We want you to be confident you'll get a reliable supply of safe water every time you turn on your tap.
-If you have guestions, please call KUB at 524-2911.
+We want you to be confident you'll get a reliable and abundant supply of safe water every time you turn on your tap.
+If you have questions, please call KUB at 524-2911.